 - Disclosing whether you’re incentivized to write the review.
 If you’re being paid to publish a review, for example, include the following disclaimer in the introduction of your article: “I’ve been paid to write this review and may make a commission if you purchase this product.”

 - Being honest.
 Share the good and the bad to help readers make an informed decision about whether they should purchase the item you’re reviewing.
+There’s a reason de-influencing has become a trend.

 4. Sell advertising placements